What is a Merchant Account – Everything You Need to Know

 Setup a Business Profile

-Setting up a business profile will determine the processing risk for MSPs when dealing with your company’s’ transactions.
+Setting up a business profile will determine the processing risk for MSPs when dealing with your company’s transactions.
 That includes answers to questions such as: How are you going to accept payments?
 What are your predicted monthly transaction amounts?
 What is your average ticket price and is your company seasonal or all year round?

 How Will You Accept Payments

 There are different methods.
-You should inquire about not just terminals but also check processing, e-commerce shopping carts, wireless and mobile online transactions.
+You should inquire about not just terminals but also check processing, e-commerce shopping carts, and wireless and mobile transactions.
 It all depends on the structure of your company and the type of transactions you will be dealing with the most.

 What Volume Do You Plan to Process

 If you already have an established enterprise that has processed transactions in the past, you won’t have a problem with getting this number.
-But if you are new in the business, try to predict how many transactions on a monthly basis you’ll have for at least the first six months.
+But if you are new in the business, try to predict how many transactions monthly you’ll have for at least the first six months.
+You get to this number by dividing total sales revenue by the total number of sales per month.
+For example, total revenue (100 000 USD) / total sales (10 sales) = 100 USD

 What Kind of Enterprise Do You Own